 - Care planning that is focused on the Service User’s Care Pathway ensuring we understand their needs whist supporting them to achieve their goals that will ensure that they are able to move on to less restrictive environments and greater independence.
 Whilst balancing the views of the family and Care Managers we focus on hearing what the person says and putting them at the centre of their support.

 - A series of individualised risk assessments ensures that positive risks can be taken but that all risks are managed effectively.
-The multi-disciplined team will input regularly as appropriate then support is agreed between each discipline to ensure a holistic package of support is delivered.
+The therapeutic team will input regularly as appropriate then support is agreed between each discipline to ensure a holistic package of support is delivered.

 - Skill building frameworks that ensure that goals for greater independence are set and practical skills are learnt to enable progress to be measured and the goals to be met.